Master of Subsea Engineering

 This course has been designed to meet the need for engineers who possess the high level skill-sets that the subsea industry requires.

-It is tailored to provide graduate entry for legal registration purposes, and supports the needs of the existing workforce through a series of advanced units in offshore processing, geomechanics and hydrodynamics.
+It is tailored to support the needs of the existing workforce through a series of advanced units in offshore processing, geomechanics and hydrodynamics.

 Entry requirements for Australian and New Zealand students